mikepan/GameEngineBook/text/02-FirstGame.md

 X-Ray and Auto-Normalize

-With the armature selected, go to the Properties Data panel and set X-Ray on in the armature display[md]this will make the bones always be visible.
-Also, while weight painting, you can set Auto Normalize in the Tool panel[md]this ensures that all bone-deforming vertex groups don't add up to 1.0 while weight painting.
+With the armature selected, go to the Properties Data panel and set X-Ray on in the armature display-this will make the bones always be visible.
+Also, while weight painting, you can set Auto Normalize in the Tool panel-this ensures that all bone-deforming vertex groups don't add up to 1.0 while weight painting.

 \*\*\*End Note\*\*\*